 - 85% of employees admit to taking company documents and information they had created;

 - 30% of employees admit to taking company documents and information they had not personally created.

-So how can a business ensure physical security?
+So how can your business ensure physical security awareness?

 #1 Implement Access Control